oscarlevin/KnightsAndKnaves/Notes.md

 Important: always rebuild before testing.
 Run `npm run build` in the project directory.
 Or `npm run watch` to have it rebuild automatically.

+The `states.inc.php` file should not be edited.
+Instead, use the `source/shared/gamestates.jsonc` file, which will be used to automatically generate the `states.inc.php` file.

 ## Rules